 Invesco's good governance principles outline its views on best practice in corporate governance and long-term investment stewardship.
 These principles have been developed by Invesco's global investment teams in collaboration with the Global ESG team.
 The broad philosophy and guiding principles in this section inform Invesco's approach to long-term investment stewardship and proxy voting.
-These principles are not intended to be exhaustive or prescriptive.
+The principles and positions reflected in the Policy are designed to guide Invesco's investment professionals in voting proxies, they are not intended to be exhaustive or prescriptive.